 Unlike the Roman Catholic, Eastern Orthodox, and Protestant churches, but somewhat like the Jehovah's Witnesses, we do not accept Sunday, Christmas, Easter, or other such non-biblical religious holidays (as the Jehovah's Witnesses do somewhat meet on Sunday, we differ from them there as well as elsewhere).
 Instead we observe the biblical holidays, like Passover, that were also observed in the early Christian church including the faithful once commonly known as Nazarenes.

 Unlike the Jehovah's Witnesses, we in the Continuing Church of God believe that Jesus is God.

 Like the Jehovah's Witnesses, Mormons, and Protestants, we believe that there have been major apostasies among those who profess Christ.
-However, we in the Continuing Church of God believe that we can essentially identify various ones who made up the true Church throughout history (from Acts 2 to present) and who were never really part of the Greco-Roman confederation now known as the Roman Catholic and Eastern Orthodox Churches (please see The Churches of Revelation 2 & 3, Location of the Early Church, and History of Early Christianity) though those churches claim some of these leaders (the reason for the word claim is that they do not hold the same teachings as the early leaders that seemed to actually be part of the Church of God, hence those leaders were not Greco-Roman in that sense).
+However, we in the Continuing Church of God believe that we can essentially identify various ones who made up the true Church throughout history (from Acts 2 to present; see Continuing History of the Church of God) and who were never really part of the Greco-Roman confederation now known as the Roman Catholic and Eastern Orthodox Churches (please see The Churches of Revelation 2 & 3, Location of the Early Church, and History of Early Christianity) though those churches claim some of these leaders (the reason for the word claim is that they do not hold the same teachings as the early leaders that seemed to actually be part of the Church of God, hence those leaders were not Greco-Roman in that sense).